Cr0wTom/Conference-Talks/README.md

 # Conference-Talks

-A list of my slides from past conference talks.
+An updated list of my slides from past conference talks.